my-language-skills/simple-metadata/doc/doc-general.md

 * [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/)
 * [All in one SEO](https://wordpress.org/plugins/all-in-one-seo-pack/) (just with the free version)

+Simple metadata can be use too with [PressBooks]( https://github.com/pressbooks/), where the plugin options will be simplify in order to be educational ready.

 Not all the plugins are 100% integrated with Simple metadata, some of them works in the site for an enhancement of the features of the site.

 * Comming soon